 Difference Between Real Image and Virtual Image

-Virtual image on the other hand, is an upright image which can be achieved where the rays seem to diverge but does not converge in reality.
-This image can be produced with the help of diverging lens or a convex mirror.
+The virtual image, on the other hand, is an upright image that can be achieved where the rays seem to diverge but do not converge in reality.
+This image can be produced with the help of a diverging lens or a convex mirror.

 |Difference Between Real Image and Virtual Image|